4sh/datamaintain/samples/workflows/case-downtime/README.md

 - BEFORE : all actions that don't break the current version db requirements
   - adding a new property on document
   - adding index
-- DURING : all actions that break the requirements of the previous version and are needed for the new version.
+- DOWNTIME : all actions that break the requirements of the previous version and are needed for the new version.
   - updating the name of a property
   - update the value of a property (i.e. an enum renamed)
 - AFTER : all actions that don't break the new version db requirements